buttermilk-crypto/b2/bracket-properties/README.md

 ## Instantiation

+Bracket Properties implement the Properties interface and have Impl classes, as one would expect.
+There is also an I/O package (as you would expect).
+The most important classes in the I/O package are the InputAdapter and the OutputAdapter.
+Use InputAdapter to load properties from different inputs.

 	// Get properties from various I/O input sources Properties props = new InputAdapter().read(reader).props;
 	Properties props = new InputAdapter().readFile(file, StandardCharsets.UTF_8).props;